arthurfincham/sinatra2rails/README.md

 let's take the first route as an example.

-#### The blue links below each of the following Sinatra lines go to their Rails equivalent!
+#### The blue links above each of the following Sinatra lines go to their Rails equivalent!

 ```ruby
 # sinatra_repo/app.rb